- Q. What kind of test subjects are included in EJU?

 Because each university or school indicates which of these test courses need to be taken, you should confirm this in advance with the schools you wish to attend.

-A. The EJU can be taken in either Japanese or English.
-This does not include the Japanese as a Foreign Language test, which is offered only in Japanese.
+A. EJU can be taken in either Japanese or English.
+This does not include the Japanese as a Foreign Language test that is offered only in Japanese.

-As with the EJU subjects, you must also select the test language indicated by the Japanese university that you wish to attend.
-Therefore, it is critical to confirm the language of the questions required by the specific school of choice.
+For other EJU subjects, you must select the test language designated by the Japanese university that you wish to attend.
+Therefore, it is essential to confirm the language of the questions required by the school of choice.

 Q. Are collections of past EJU questions available for purchase?

 A. Questions appearing on past EJU tests are available in the Japanese language sections of major bookstores around Japan.
-They are divided into test questions for specific years and sessions, and include the CDs for the Listening Comprehension and Listening-Reading Comprehensive questions used in those sessions.
-Overseas, such materials may also be accessed at EJU Overseas Representatives active in supporting the exam’s administration, overseas offices of the Japan Student Services Organization (JASSO) and Study in Japan Resource Facilities.
+They are divided into test questions for each year and session until 2023 and only one of the 2 sessions from 2024, including CDs for the Listening Comprehension and Listening-Reading Comprehensive questions used in those sessions.
+In overseas, such materials may also be accessed at EJU Overseas Representatives active in supporting the exam’s administration, overseas offices of the Japan Student Services Organization (JASSO) and Study in Japan Resource Facilities.
 Examples of past questions are also available at the following “Past exam questions” website page.

-Q. Have all past questions used in the EJU been made public?
+Q. Have all past questions used in EJU been made public?

 For tests in which “score equating” is used,(to reflect the difficulty of exams and the abilities of examinees), basically the questions will not be disclosed.
-For the EJU as well, the general rule is to not disclose test questions.
-However, as a special measure for this exam to maximize the convenience of both examinees and the personnel at universities, test questions limited to one type are published and released for specific years and sessions, including CDs for the Listening Comprehension and Listening-Reading Comprehensive questions used in those sessions.
+For EJU as well, the rule is to not disclose test questions.
+However, as a special measure for this exam to facilitate both examinees and the personnel at universities, test questions limited to one type are published and released for each year and session until 2023 and only one of the 2 sessions from 2024, including CDs for the Listening Comprehension and Listening-Reading Comprehensive questions used in those sessions.

-Q. Please explain the methods of studying and learning materials for the EJU.
+Q. Please explain the methods of studying and learning materials for EJU.

 Questions appearing on past EJU tests are available in the Japanese language sections of major bookstores around Japan.
-They are divided as test questions for specific years and sessions, and include the CDs for the Listening Comprehension and Listening-Reading Comprehensive questions used in those sessions.
-Overseas, such materials may also be accessed at EJU Overseas Representatives active in supporting the exam’s administration, overseas offices of the Japan Student Services Organization (JASSO) and Study in Japan Resource Facilities.
+They are divided as test questions for each year and session until 2023 and only one of the 2 sessions from 2024, including CDs for the Listening Comprehension and Listening-Reading Comprehensive questions used in those sessions.
+In overseas, such materials may also be accessed at EJU Overseas Representatives active in supporting the exam’s administration, overseas offices of the Japan Student Services Organization (JASSO) and Study in Japan Resource Facilities.

 Examples of past questions may also be viewed at the following “Past exam questions” website page.